-US News Best Law Schools 2019
+US News & World Report’s Best Law Schools 2022

-- University of Wyoming (#133 tie)
+- University of Wyoming (#119 tie)

 Continue your paralegal education by attending paralegal/legal education opportunities (“CLE”), whether in your chosen field or a legal area of personal interest.
-There are a plethora of educational opportunities available through local paralegal associations as well as the American Bar Association, national paralegal associations (NFPA, NALA, NALS, AAPI, etc.) and companies like NBI/IPE, Lorman, WestLegalEd.” –Mianne L. Besser, President and NFPA Secondary of the Rocky Mountain Paralegal Association.
+There are a plethora of educational opportunities available through local paralegal associations as well as the American Bar Association, national paralegal associations (NFPA, NALA, NALS, AAPI, etc.), and companies like NBI/IPE, Lorman, WestLegalEd.” –Mianne L. Besser, President and NFPA Secondary of the Rocky Mountain Paralegal Association.

-Online Paralegal Programs
+Hybrid and Online Programs

 1. National Center for Education Statistics College Navigator: https://nces.ed.gov/collegenavigator/

-3. Paralegal411’s Top Online Paralegal Programs: https://www.paralegal411.org/degrees/bachelors/online/
+2. Paralegal411’s Top Online Paralegal Programs: https://www.paralegal411.org/degrees/bachelors/online/

-5. US News Best Law Schools 2019: https://www.usnews.com/best-graduate-schools/top-law-schools/law-rankings
+3. US News & World Report Best Law Schools 2022: https://www.usnews.com/best-graduate-schools/top-law-schools/law-rankings

-6. American Bar Association Approved Paralegal Programs: https://www.americanbar.org/groups/paralegals/
+5. American Bar Association Approved Paralegal Programs: https://www.americanbar.org/groups/paralegals/